-Collectively, the District's five acute care hospitals are capable of providing a reasonable range of health care services in concert with privately owned medical clinics, publicly and privately owned long-term care and rehabilitation facilities.
-The City of Newton and Jasper County in general, is the only area of the District not directly served by a community hospital, however, Jasper County is served by Newton Community Medical Center in Newton, Illinois and the St. Anthony's Hospital in nearby Effingham.
+Collectively, the District's five acute care hospitals are capable of providing a reasonable range of health care services in concert with privately owned medical clinics, and publicly and privately owned long-term care and rehabilitation facilities.
+The City of Newton and Jasper County in general are the only area of the district not directly served by a community hospital; however, Jasper County is served by Newton Community Medical Center in Newton, Illinois, and St. Anthony's Hospital in nearby Effingham.

-In general, the medical personnel serving the rural Economic Development District represent a relatively broad range of specialties and can accommodate the large majority of local health care needs.
-Highly targeted specialties such as brain surgeons and open-heart surgeons visit the District's hospitals on a regular basis and can also be found in the St. Louis medical community and facilities located in Evansville, Indiana.
-District residents also consult pulmonary care specialists at St. John's Hospital in Springfield, Illinois and utilize the hospital for such invasive procedures as heart by-pass and heart valve replacement surgery.
+In general, the medical personnel serving the rural Economic Development District represent a relatively broad range of specialties and can accommodate the vast majority of local health care needs.
+Highly targeted specialties, such as brain surgeons and open-heart surgeons, visit the district's hospitals on a regular basis and can also be found in the St. Louis medical community and facilities located in Evansville, Indiana.
+District residents also consult pulmonary care specialists at St. John's Hospital in Springfield, Illinois, and utilize the hospital for such invasive procedures as heart bypass and heart valve replacement surgery, as well as at SSM Health Good Samaritan Hospital in Jefferson County.

 Many of the EDD's hospitals maintain relationships with other health care facilities in and adjacent to the region.
 Such collaborative efforts have included St. Mary's Hospital in Centralia and Good Samaritan Hospital in Mt.
-Vernon which have implemented joint purchasing agreements in order to maximize savings and improve efficiency in the provision of health care.
-Additionally, the Clay County Hospital, Salem Township Hospital and Fayette County Hospital have established ties with the world-renowned Barnes Children's Hospital in St. Louis, Missouri for the treatment of medical care needs unique to children.
+Vernon, which have implemented joint purchasing agreements in order to maximize savings and improve efficiency in the provision of health care.
+Additionally, the Clay County Hospital, Salem Township Hospital, and Fayette County Hospital have established ties with the world-renowned Barnes Children's Hospital in St. Louis, Missouri, for the treatment of medical care needs unique to children.

-Two important trends have continued with number three on the list being the only new emerging issues within the District's five rural hospitals, including; (1) the inclusion of innovative new, money-making health care service programs ranging from psychiatric care to day-care services; (2) aggressively marketing their health care services to major employers; (3) implementation of the Affordable Care Act for those individuals and families who have no medical insurance.
+Two important trends have continued with number three on the list being the only new emerging issues within the district's five rural hospitals, including; (1) the inclusion of innovative new, money-making health care service programs ranging from psychiatric care to day-care services; (2) aggressively marketing their health care services to major employers; (3) implementation of the Affordable Care Act for those individuals and families who have no medical insurance.